SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/install.rst

 - QtCreator: Having QtCreator on your PC is recommended.
 To install it:
 	1. Download QtCreator from SESAME-drive: https://drive.sesame.org.jo/owncloud/index.php/s/LO3GLyDkPMWZKU9.
 	2. After downloading, install qt-creator-opensource-linux-x86_64-4.13.3.run, and make sure to install it on ``/opt/`` directory.
-	3. After install the above packages & QtCreator, go to ``~/.bashrc`` and copy the following:
+	3. After installing the above packages & QtCreator, go to ``~/.bashrc`` and copy the following:
 	::
 		export EPICS_BASE='/opt/epics/base'
 		export EPICS_HOST_ARCH=linux-x86_64